Yocto Project Quick Build¶

 Now that you have experienced using the Yocto Project, you might be asking yourself “What now?”.
 The Yocto Project has many sources of information including the website, wiki pages, and user manuals:

 Website: The Yocto Project Website provides background information, the latest builds, breaking news, full development documentation, and access to a rich Yocto Project Development Community into which you can tap.

 Developer Screencast: The Getting Started with the Yocto Project - New Developer Screencast Tutorial provides a 30-minute video created for users unfamiliar with the Yocto Project but familiar with Linux build hosts.
 While this screencast is somewhat dated, the introductory and fundamental concepts are useful for the beginner.

 Yocto Project Overview and Concepts Manual: The Yocto Project Overview and Concepts Manual is a great place to start to learn about the Yocto Project.
 This manual introduces you to the Yocto Project and its development environment.
 The manual also provides conceptual information for various aspects of the Yocto Project.

 Yocto Project Wiki: The Yocto Project Wiki provides additional information on where to go next when ramping up with the Yocto Project, release information, project planning, and QA information.

 Yocto Project Mailing Lists: Related mailing lists provide a forum for discussion, patch submission and announcements.
-Several mailing lists exist and are grouped according to areas of concern.
+There are several mailing lists grouped by topic.
 See the Mailing lists section in the Yocto Project Reference Manual for a complete list of Yocto Project mailing lists.